richard-imaoka/akka/akka-docs/src/main/paradox/general/actor-systems.md

 The non-exhaustive list of adequate solutions to the “blocking problem” includes the following suggestions:

- * Do the blocking call within an actor (or a set of actors managed by a router (@ref:[Java](../java/routing.md), @ref:[Scala](../scala/routing.md)),  making sure to configure a thread pool which is either dedicated for this purpose or sufficiently sized.
+ * Do the blocking call within an actor (or a set of actors managed by a "router" (@ref:[Java](../java/routing.md), @ref:[Scala](../scala/routing.md)),  making sure to configure a thread pool which is either dedicated for this purpose or sufficiently sized.